 In downtown Minneapolis at a November meeting and conference call, facilitated by Growth & Justice Policy & Research Director Maureen Ramirez and by veteran lobbyist Nancy Hylden, the partners acquainted themselves with each other and kicked around the idea of a coalition to seek state funding.
 They agreed to keep thinking and working together and agreed to meet again.

 Divide and conquer: Growing support in the state capitol

-The partnership was formed: Northside Achievement Zone from Minneapolis; Saint Paul Promise Neighborhood; Every Hand Joined from Red Wing; Northfield Promise; Partner for Student Success in St. Cloud, Growth & Justice and Wilder Foundation of St. Paul.
+The partnership was formed: Northside Achievement Zone from Minneapolis; Saint Paul Promise Neighborhood; Every Hand Joined from Red Wing; Northfield Promise; Partner for Student Success from St. Cloud; Growth & Justice; and Wilder Foundation from St. Paul.
 In all, the groups serve more than 43,000 youth.

 The efforts began to pay off.
 At a House committee hearing, the chair asked about supporters of the bill.
 “Everyone stood up,” Karcher-Ramos recalled.
 “Forty to 50 people at an 8 a.m. hearing on a Thursday.”